 - a.
 All Conditional Uses require a permit from the Planning Board. - b.
-The Planning Board is authorized to issue Conditional Use Permits for any of the Conditional Uses listed in Appendix E if the applicant demonstrates that the use will not have a significant negative impact on the environment or the historic residential-agricultural character of the community. - c.
+The Planning Board is authorized to issue Conditional Use Permits for any requested Conditional Uses if the applicant demonstrates that the use will not have a significant negative impact on the environment or the historic residential-agricultural character of the community. - c.
 A Conditional Use Permit may place reasonable limits on the Conditional Use such as, but not limited to, the maximum number of attendees, hours of operation, public safety conditions, expiration date of the permit, and frequency